Money for Nothing: Lyrics

-Mark Knopfler described the writing of the song in a 1984 interview with critic Bill Flanagan:
+Mark Knopfler described the writing of the song in a 1985 interview with author Bill Flanagan:

-In 2000, Knopfler appeared on Parkinson on BBC One and explained again where the lyrics originated.
-According to Knopfler, he was in New York City and had visited an appliance store.
-At the back of the store was a wall of televisions which were all tuned to MTV.
-Knopfler then said there was a male employee dressed in a baseball cap, work boots, and a checkered shirt delivering boxes who was standing next to him watching.
-As they were standing there watching MTV, Knopfler remembers the man coming up with lines such as "what are those, Hawaiian noises?...that ain't workin'," etc. Knopfler then requested a pen to write some of these lines down and then eventually put those words to music.
+In 2000, Knopfler appeared on Parkinson on BBC One and further explained where the lyrics originated.
+According to Knopfler, he had visited an appliance store in New York City.
+At the back of the store, a wall of televisions were all tuned to MTV.
+Knopfler said that standing next to him, watching the TVs, there was a male employee, dressed in a baseball cap, work boots, and a checkered shirt, who was delivering boxes.
+As they watched MTV, the man said things like, "What are those, Hawaiian noises?...
+That ain't workin'," etc. Knopfler requested a pen to write some of these lines down, and eventually put them to music.

-The first-person narrating character in the lyrics refers to a musician "banging on the bongos like a chimpanzee" and a woman "stickin' in the camera, man we could have some fun".
-He describes a singer as "that little faggot with the earring and the make-up", and bemoans that these artists get "money for nothing and chicks for free".
+The first-person narrator in the lyrics describes a musician "banging on the bongos like a chimpanzee" and a woman "stickin' in the camera - Man, we could have some fun".
+In the second verse, the performer is described as "that little faggot with the earring and the make-up", and the narrator bemoans that these artists get "Money for nothing and chicks for free."

 The songwriting credits are shared between Mark Knopfler and Sting.
-According to Knopfler, he used the "I want my MTV" line after seeing an MTV advertisement featuring the Police and setting it to the tune of "Don't Stand So Close To Me" (written by Sting), hence the cowriting credit.
+According to Knopfler, he used the network slogan "I want my MTV" after seeing an MTV advertisement featuring The Police and setting it to the tune of "Don't Stand So Close to Me" (written by Sting), hence the cowriting credit.
 "Sting used to come to Montserrat to go windsurfing," recalled John Illsley, "and he came up for supper at the studio.
 We played him 'Money for Nothing' and he turned round and said, 'You've done it this time, you bastards.'
 Mark said if he thought it was so good, why didn't he go and add something to it.
 He did his bit there and then."

 Sting elaborated on his co-writing credit in a 1987 interview:

-However, keyboard player Alan Clark claims the "I want my MTV" intro was his idea and not Knopfler's.
+However, keyboardist Alan Clark claims the "I want my MTV" intro was his idea and not Knopfler's.
 According to him, the song originally began with the guitar riff, and then he developed the intro on keyboards and sang "I want my MTV" on top during a break in rehearsals for the album.